FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Error state**
+   name:**Error state**

-   effect：There is an error in the current robot operation
+   effect:There is an error in the current robot operation

 .. note::
    .. image:: teaching_pendant_software/013.png